Nikolaas Tinbergen: The Study of Instinct

-Figure 1.
 Tinbergen's hierarchical model.
 Modified from The Study of Instinct (1951).

 In 1951 Tinbergen's The Study of Instinct was published.
 Behavioural ecologists and evolutionary biologists still recognise the contribution this book offered the field of behavioural science studies.
 The Study of Instinct summarises Tinbergen's ideas on innate behavioural reactions in animals and the adaptiveness and evolutionary aspects of these behaviours.
 By behaviour, he means the total movements made by the intact animal; innate behaviour is that which is not changed by the learning process.
 The major question of the book is the role of internal and external stimuli in controlling the expression of behaviour.

-In particular, he was interested in explaining 'spontaneous' behaviours: those that occurred in their complete form the first time they were performed and that seemed resistant to the effects of learning.
+In particular, he was interested in explaining "spontaneous" behaviours: those that occurred in their complete form the first time they were performed and that seemed resistant to the effects of learning.
 He explains how behaviour can be considered a combination of these spontaneous behaviour patterns and as set series of reactions to particular stimuli.
-Behaviour is a reaction in that to a certain extent it is reliant on external stimuli, however it is also spontaneous since it is also dependent upon internal causal factors.
+Behaviour is a reaction in that to a certain extent it is reliant on external stimuli, however, it is also spontaneous, since it is also dependent upon internal causal factors.

 His model for how certain behavioural reactions are provoked was based on work by Konrad Lorenz.
 Lorenz postulated that for each instinctive act there is a specific energy which builds up in a reservoir in the brain.
 In this model, Lorenz envisioned a reservoir with a spring valve at its base that an appropriate stimulus could act on, much like a weight on a scale pan pulling against a spring and releasing the reservoir of energy, an action which would lead an animal to express the desired behaviour.

 Tinbergen added complexity to this model, a model now known as Tinbergen's hierarchical model.
-He suggested that motivational impulses build up in nervous centres in the brain which are held in check by blocks.
+He suggested that motivational impulses build up in nervous centres in the brain, which are held in check by blocks.
 The blocks are removed by an innate releasing mechanism that allows the energy to flow to the next centre (each centre containing a block that needs to be removed) in a cascade until the behaviour is expressed.
 Tinbergen's model shows multiple levels of complexity and that related behaviours are grouped.

 An example is in his experiments with foraging honey bees.
 He showed that honey bees show curiosity for yellow and blue paper models of flowers, and suggested that these were visual stimuli causing the buildup of energy in one specific centre.
 However, the bees rarely landed on the model flowers unless the proper odour was also applied.
 In this case, the chemical stimuli of the odour allowed the next link in the chain to be released, encouraging the bee to land.
 The final step was for the bee to insert its mouthparts into the flower and initiate suckling.
 Tinbergen envisioned this as concluding the reaction set for honey bee feeding behaviour.